bahamas10/bics/README.md

     remote: Total 8 (delta 2), reused 8 (delta 2)
     Unpacking objects: 100% (8/8), done.

-This is a shorthand way of running
+This is a shorthand way of running:

     cd ~/.bics/plugins && git clone https://github.com/bahamas10/bash-cdstack

 And that's it!
-The plugin is installed, you can start using it by running
+The plugin is installed, you can start using it by running:

     exec bash

-to reload the bash environment
+... to reload the bash environment

 You can list installed plugins to see that `cdstack` is present